- Written by Dr.Mehmet Demircioglu

 Itching, numbness, redness, tightness, and scabbing can also make patients anxious.

 They may worry that washing will damage the grafts, or that a scab falling off means a follicle has been lost.
-This is why aftercare must be explained clearly, not handed to the patient as a vague instruction sheet.
+Aftercare must be explained clearly, not handed to the patient as a vague instruction sheet.

-I want patients to understand how to wash, how to sleep, what to avoid, and when to contact me.
+The patient needs to know how to wash, how to sleep, what to avoid, and when to contact me.
 A patient who understands aftercare usually feels calmer.

 The difficult part is that the scalp can look better before the result is truly developing.

 Another problem is obsessive photography.
 A patient takes photos under bathroom lighting, then car lighting, then wet hair, then harsh sunlight.
-He starts measuring every corner and every patch daily.
+The patient starts measuring every corner and every patch daily.
 This usually creates anxiety rather than clarity.

 Photos should be taken consistently, but not obsessively, and the patient should know which changes are normal for each stage.